verrazzano/docs/content/en/docs/setup/install/installation.md

 * `spec.dns.oci.dnsZoneOCID`
 * `spec.dns.oci.dnsZoneName`

-See the [Verrazzano Custom Resource Definition](README.md#table-verrazzano-custom-resource-definition) table for a description of the Verrazzano custom resource.
+For the full configuration information for an installation, see the [Verrazzano Custom Resource Definition](../../../reference/api/verrazzano/verrazzano/).

 When you use the OCI DNS installation, you need to provide a Verrazzano name in the Verrazzano custom resource (`spec.environmentName`) that will be used as part of the domain name used to access Verrazzano